cpmsys/vuex-typesafe-class/README.md

-# vuex-extra
+# vuex-typesafe-class

-Typescript helpers for using classes as Vuex modules
+ES2015 Helpers for using classes as Vuex modules

 ## Goals